rwilson504/Blogger/Git-Sparse-Checkout-Xrm-Types/git-sparse-checkout-xrm-types.md

 * Scripts - since we need this one to run npm commands and for tslint to work.
 * types/Xrm - since those are the types I want to work on.

-To bring these folders badk we can run the following command.
+To bring these folders back we can run the following command.

 ``
 git sparse-checkout set /scripts /types/xrm